 Class of 2016

-Andrew Jones is an MA student in the philosophy department at UBC.
+Andrew Jones is an MA student in Department of Philosophy at UBC.
 His research interests involve a combination of issues in the philosophy of mind and STS.
-In particular, he is interested in looking at the emerging discipline of psychedelic medicine, and examining the ways in which researchers in this field prepare individuals for the therapeutic use of psychedelic substances.
-Also, he is interested in exploring the complicated relationship between this emerging scientific discipline and counter-cultural practices.
+In particular, he is interested in looking at the emerging discipline of psychedelic medicine, and examining the ways in which researchers deal with the discipline's complicated relationship to counter-cultural practices and sentiments.

 Stefano works full-time in the Gift & Estate Planning team at UBC, Development and Alumni Engagement.
 He has a Law degree and has already completed a Master’s in International Studies in Italy.
 His area of interest is the human/nonhuman divide in (settler colonial) liberalism.
 He has too many “other” areas of interests to list them, but only one big passion: his wife and his little son.

 Joey is an MA student in the English department.
 He completed his BA in English at the University of Victoria and works as a Junior Programmer and consultant for The Map of Early Modern London.
 His research interests include Indigenous and diasporic literatures written in “North America,” critical theory (affect theory, new materialism, and media theory), gender, race, and social justice, and the digital humanities.
 His current research project investigates the entanglement of Indigenous and diasporic life, land, and labour in relation to uranium mining and the atomic bomb.